2025 Liberal Democratic Party presidential election: Potential candidates emerge

-Pressure builds, emergency election considered
+Pressure builds and emergency election considered

 On 6 August, Ishiba ordered an investigation into political party branches over corporate donations, which prompted criticism from within the party.
 During a joint plenary session on 8 August, the LDP decided that it would determine whether or not to move forward with an "emergency presidential election” based on opinions by lawmakers and prefectural branch chiefs.
 During the meeting, Ishiba repeated his intention to stay in office.
 A majority of lawmakers and prefectural branch chiefs (172 at the time) was required to demand a presidential election.
 A joint meeting of both houses of parliament was held on 8 August, with 253 members in attendance and 35 speaking.
 At the meeting, it was decided that the LDP Presidential Election Management Committee would consider whether to hold an early presidential election in accordance with Article 6, Paragraph 4 of the LDP rules.

 Later on 13 August, Ishiba repeated his intention to continue in office as the LDP began to consider holding an emergency presidential election to force Ishiba to face the party in another leadership vote.
 The LDP's presidential election management committee began to discuss on the procedures for deciding whether or not to hold a special presidential election on 19 August.
 The committee announced the following day that they would begin the process once the party's internal review of the Upper House election was completed.
 Kyodo News reported that the committee would explore the idea of disclosing the names of lawmakers who sign a paper demanding that a special election take place.
 This was confirmed on 27 August with the deadline to confirm lawmakers intentions being announced as 8 September.
 NHK reported on 28 August that the party would solidify its decision in September.
 Deliberations continued within the party as the LDP's General Review Committee compiled its review of the election results.

 The LDP Presidential Election Management Committee met on 19 August, and it was decided to proceed with consideration of the method of confirmation, which would involve having Diet members who wish to hold an early presidential election submit their request in writing.
 Regarding the advancement of the presidential election, while there are forces defending Ishiba, there is also a growing opinion that Ishiba should be held accountable and that an emergency presidential election should be held instead, coming from non-mainstream factions such as the former Abe, Motegi, and Nikai factions, as well as young and mid-career Diet members and some prefectural federations.
 Even among the three political officials (Vice Ministers and Parliamentary Vice-Ministers) in the Ishiba Cabinet, Kobayashi Fumiaki, Saito Hiroaki, and Kanda Junichi, there are calls for an emergency presidential election, and some have even expressed a willingness to resign from their positions if necessary.